 These Vegan Lemon Spelt Pancakes are subtly sweet with the slightest tang of lemon for the perfect pancake all year round!
-These dairy-free & refined sugar-free pancakes are best topped with seasonal fruit & maple syrup for a truly perfect breakfast recipe.
-I truly can’t wait for you to try these egg-free spelt flour pancakes!
+These dairy-free & refined sugar-free spelt flour pancakes are best topped with seasonal fruit & maple syrup for a truly perfect breakfast recipe.

 First, it was my Dad who made the pancakes, but somehow the responsibility changed hands and became my Saturday morning job.
 I think this was honestly because my sister liked that I added more chocolate chips than my Dad did, but I'm going to credit it to my amazing pancake making skills.
 I still remember coming home from college for breaks and my sister and I would return to our old weekend habits.
 This meant living in our old highschool sports sweats and, of course, eating endless amounts of chocolate chip pancakes.

-Now that I’ve gotten older, I can’t really eat chocolate chip pancakes every weekend (even though I did develop a healthy chocolate chip pancake recipe).
-However, I definitely don’t think healthy means having to give up pancakes every weekend.
+Now that I've gotten older, I can't really eat chocolate chip pancakes every weekend (even though I did develop a healthy chocolate chip pancake recipe).
+However, I definitely don't think healthy means having to give up pancakes every weekend.
 So, I decided I needed to make a healthier pancake recipe and came up with these lemon-filled vegan spelt pancakes instead!

 The first time I made these vegan lemon spelt pancakes, I actually made them with bananas.
 While I really loved the taste and texture of those pancakes, the bananas ultimately overpowered any taste of lemons.
 That's why I leave the banana out here and instead use it in my Vegan Banana Pancake recipe.